Instructions for electronic marketing authorisation submissions

 For the national phase, the SPC and PL materials and any other national texts shall be submitted as Word documents.
 They shall be submitted along with the application outside the eCTD or NeeS/VNeeS structure (working documents).
 They can also be submitted as is by email (Eudralink).

 The recommended format for applications for medicinal products intended for human use is eCTD.
 Alternatively, they applications can be submitted in the NeeS format.
 Applications for veterinary medicines must be in the VNeeS format.
-The file format in the application must conform to the EMA guideline; i.e. the file format must be PDF 1.4.
+The file format in the application must conform to the EMA guideline; i.e. the file format must be PDF 1.4 or later.

 The cover letter, application form, proof of payment and validation report shall be sent as separate PDF documents outside the eCTD, NeeS and VNeeS structure.